DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Get an international relocation payment (IRP) worth £10,000

-If you are interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for a single payment of £10,000 from the UK government.
+If you're interested in moving to England to teach languages or physics in an English secondary school, you could be eligible for a single payment of £10,000 from the UK government.
 [Learn more about the international relocation payment](/non-uk-teachers/get-an-international-relocation-payment).

 ## English qualified teacher status (QTS)